jackfranklin/javascriptplayground.com/_posts/2017-03-07-functional-stateless-components-react.md

 FSCs not only provide a cleaner syntax but also have some other benefits that I'd like to talk about today, along with a couple of gotchas and things to look out for.

+It's also important to note that you can have stateless class components, and that in the future we might be able to have functional, _stateful_ components.
+[Tyler McGinnis' post on the different types of components](https://tylermcginnis.com/functional-components-vs-stateless-functional-components-vs-stateless-components/) does a great job of laying out all the different terminology.

+ I think the primary benefit of FSCs is simplicity, and to me they act as a visual signal: "this component is solely props in, rendered UI out".
+If I see a class component, I do have to scan through to see what lifecycle methods it may be using, and what callbacks it may have.
+If I see an FSC, I know it isn't doing anything fancy.
+There are definitely times I'll write a stateless class component so I can define callback methods as class properties (especially if I'm passing prop values into a callback prop), but I'll write FSCs to signal that "this is a very straightforward rendering component".

+## FSCs lead to simplicity and offer visual cues

+[Mark](http://www.twitter.com/acemarke), who I asked to review this post, made a [great point in his review](https://github.com/jackfranklin/javascriptplayground.com/pull/70#issuecomment-284192694) that FSCs offer visual cues that a component is solely taking some props and rendering output.
+If you have a class component, you have to read through the code to see if it deals with state, has lifecycle hooks, and so on.
+FSCs by definition have to be simple and that can save you time as a developer.

+If you do have a component that doesn't have any state, but needs to define lifecycle methods, or have many event handlers, you should still prefer class components, even if they don't use state, but for presentational components FSCs are a perfect fit.

 ## The syntax of FSCs encourages stateless components

 Stateless components (also known as presentational components) should make up the bulk of your React applications.
 As a general rule of thumb, the less stateful components your application has, the better.
 Stateless components are easier to test, because you never have to interact or set up state.
 You can pass them props and assert on their output, and never have to test user interactions.
 They will generally have fewer bugs in them; in my experience components that have and change state over time are where most bugs will occur.

 ## It's hard to convert a FSC to a stateful component